Talk:

 Researching hybrid physics/ML models for active noise cancellation in nonlinear systems.

-I am part of the Dynamics and Vibration Research Group (DVRG) at Cambridge University Engineering Department, supervised by Dr Tore Butlin and Dr Ole Nielsen (Bose Corporation, who are funding the work).
+I am part of the Dynamics and Vibration Research Group (DVRG) at Cambridge University Engineering Department, supervised by Dr Tore Butlin and Dr Ole Nielsen (Bose Corporation - who are funding the work).

 I am particularly interested in dynamics, vibration, control, acoustics and physics-informed machine learning.
 My Master's degree focused on Mechanical and Information Engineering, including nonlinear vibration, numerical simulation, and practical experiments.